Some artificial sweeteners may be linked to heart disease, study says

 The National Cancer Institute finds insufficient evidence of these additives' link to cancer, and Galligan concedes there is "some debate about this within the scientific community."

-But he said the World Health Organization's International Agency for Research on Cancer has agreed to explore aspartame's possible link to the disease in a review scheduled next June.
+But he said WHO's International Agency for Research on Cancer has agreed to explore aspartame's possible link to the disease in a review scheduled next June.

 Overall, Galligan said the center already concluded there's insufficient evidence that low- and no-calorie sweeteners cause type 2 diabetes or weight gain.
 He added that the center believes diet beverages are preferable to sugar-sweetened beverages.